mikedilger/mosaic-spec/docs/filter.md

 Filters can be up to 65536 bytes long maximum, but this size may not be possible given other constraints.

-## Hash16
+## Id16

 > **0x1**

-Matches all records that have any of these hashes.
+Matches all records that have any of these ids.

 ```text
             1   2   3   4   4   5   6